01Day Trading Sessions and the Impact on EURUSD Volatility

 Day traders should ideally trade between 0700 and 2000GMT.
 Trading outside of these hours, the pip movement may not be large enough to compensate for the spread and/or commissions.

 Volatility changes over time.
 For example, daily average volatility at the time of writing is 100 pips per day.
-Daily average movement could increase to 130 pip per day, which means each hour is likely to see slightly higher pip movement.
-Or daily average movement could drop to 75 pips per day.
+The average daily movement could increase to 130 pip per day, which means each hour is likely to see slightly higher pip movement.
+Or average daily movement could drop to 75 pips per day.
 While overall volatility may change, the hours which are most volatile generally do not change too much.
 0700 to 2000 GMT will continue to be the most acceptable time to day trade, regardless of whether daily volatility increases or decreases.
 Note that daylight savings time may affect trading hours in your area.

 03Ideal Times to Day Trade EUR/USD